rento-fox/Code-Guides/Intro to Programming/README.md

 <br/>

-How to Find All Intances of Highlighted Text:
+How to Find All Intances of Highlighted Text In Visual Studio Code:

     Ctrl + Shift + L